Color Schemes often aliased as the color palette and color combinations, are one of the techniques to influence the mind of viewers.

 Dark color schemes are easy on the eyes, energy-efficient and least harsh in low-lighting environments.

 Designing has come far from using dark themes for websites to opting for them as banner designs.
 With banners, the low-light background will give space to bring the text to focus.
 This is what we call color-play.

 6. Go Monochrome

 Inspiration is something you can get from unusual places.
 We just need to span our vision.
 We are listing monochrome here for obvious reasons in 2020.
-You may take this as a celebrity-inspired colour palette as we see Priyanka Chopra, Deepika Padukone, Kareena Kapoor Khan to Heena Khan opting for monochromic appeal.
+You may take this as a celebrity-inspired color palette as we see Priyanka Chopra, Deepika Padukone, Kareena Kapoor Khan to Heena Khan opting for monochromic appeal.